eunices/eunices.github.io/_portfolio/portfolio-1.md

 #### SgAnts R package

 Made this to classify species to an IUCN threat status using a rule-based decision tree.
-Set up Continuous Integration (r-cmd-check) with Github Actions as well as testing reports generated with codecov.io.
+Set up Continuous Integration with Github Actions through `r-cmd-check` and testing reports integrated with codecov.io.

 - [Github repository](https://github.com/eunices/sgAnts)